 Benefit Description You pay Preventive care medications (cont.)
-High Option • Drugs that are dispensed before the effective date, or after the termination date, of this brochure.
-All charges • All syringes and needles except as otherwise covered. • Mineral supplements or vitamins, except as mandated by Federal, State and local regulations and noted above. • Fertility drugs or any drugs used for the purpose of enhancing the probability of conception. • Drugs that are not approved by the FDA. • Certain generic drugs when competitively priced brand drugs are covered on the formulary. • Drugs purchased from a non-participating pharmacy, except as a result of an emergency medical condition or when authorized by CHP. • Any drug administered by intravenous infusion or injection, regardless of the setting in which it is administered or the type of provider administering the drug, except as specified in the Covered Items section. • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them.
+High Not covered: All charges • Drugs that can be purchased over the counter without a prescription, even though a prescription was provided by prescriber with the exclusion of Insulin and over the counter medications covered under the Preventive Services as defined by the Patient Protection and Affordable Care Act (ACA). • Drugs that are dispensed before the effective date, or after the termination date, of this brochure.
+All syringes and needles except as otherwise covered.
+Mineral supplements or vitamins, except as mandated by Federal, State and local regulations and noted above.
+Drugs that are not approved by the FDA.
+Certain generic drugs when competitively priced brand drugs are covered on the formulary.
+Drugs purchased from a non-participating pharmacy, except as a result of an emergency medical condition or when authorized by CHP.
+Any drug administered by intravenous infusion or injection, regardless of the setting in which it is administered or the type of provider administering the drug, except as specified in the Covered Items section. • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them.
 Nonprescription medications.
-Note: Over-the counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation benefit.
-(See page 41).